karllhughes/recs-by-text/readme.md

 The app will now be running, and you can check out the landing page at [localhost:8000](http://localhost:8000/).

+#### Importing Movies

+You can import movies from the IMDB [data dump found here](https://datasets.imdbws.com/).
+This data is used to recommend new movies to users based on their existing list.

+- Download and unzip the `title.basics.tsv` and `title.crew.tsv` files
+- Copy them into the `moviesImporter/data_to_import` directory
+- Run the import script: `python ./manage.py runscript importer`

+You should see a summary of the number of movies imported and the time taken (~2 minutes).

 ### Running Locally with Docker

 - Clone the repository and navigate to the directory (see above)